Aughol/CTF-Workshop/linux_install.md

 ##### Installing the Guest Additions

+The guest extensions add some functionality that makes using a VirtualBox VM easier, like adding fullscreen.
+It is reccomended you install it.

+1	Download the *VirtualBox Extension Pack*.
+The download link can be found in Section 2.2.1.
+2	Launch VirtualBox, Select *File*, then *Preferences*, *Extension*, and *Add New* (small blue box with yellow arrow).
+3	Browse the File System until you find the pack you just downloaded, then select it.
+4	A Dialog box will warn you Extension packs can be harmful.
+Click *Install*.
+5	Select *OK* to exit the preferences window.

 ##### Creating the Virtual Machine

+These steps create the Virtual Machine that will soon run the OS.

+1	Select *New* up at the top-left.
+2	Name it whatever you want, but naming it "Ubuntu" will auto-config the setting of that screen.
+3	If you didn't auto-config, select *Linux* from the first drop-down list, then *Ubuntu 32/64 bit* from the second.
+Click *Next*.
+4	On this screen, you'll allocate RAM for the VM. *1GB is the absolute minimum, but it is reccomended to allocate 2GB to 4GB if you can*.
+Click *Next*.
+5	This screen allows you to decide if you want to allocate Hard Drive space via a Virtual Hard Drive.
+Select *Create a Virtual Hard Disk Now*, then click *Create*.
+6	Select *VDI (VirtualBox Disk Image)*, then *Next*.
+7	If you want slightly better performance, select *Fixed Size*.
+Otherwise, leave it at *Dynamically Allocated*.
+Click *Next*.
+8	Adjust the slider to the amount of hard drive space you want the VM to have. *You must have at least 8GB, though 20GB is reccomended.* Click *Create*.

 ##### Installing the OS on the Virtual Machine

+By now, the new VM should appear on the main window.
+However, there's no OS on it, making it unusable.
+Let's fix that.
+*By now you should have downloaded your ISO.
+Don't continue the instructions until it is completely downloaded.*

+1	Select the newly added VM, then select *Start*.
+2 	A prompt will appear asking for the location of the "Start up Disk."
+Direct the prompt to the location of the ISO file and then select *Start*.
+3	It may take a moment for the GUI to fully appear.
+As it does, make sure *English* is selected from the left panel, then click *Install Ubuntu*.
+4	If the VM is connected to the Internet (it should have automatically done that), select *Download Updates while Installing*.
+Choosing *Install Third-Party Software* is optional.
+Click *Continue*.
+5	Select *Erase Disk and Install Ubuntu*.
+Click *Continue*.
+6	Select the Time Zone you live in.
+Click *Continue*.
+7	Select the configuration of your keyboard.
+It should be *English (US)* and *English (US)* as default.
+Click *Continue*.
+8	Set your Name (doesn't have to be real), username, and password.
+Click *Continue*.
+9	Wait for the installation to finish.
+Once it has, select *Restart Now*.

 ##### Logging in for the First Time

+At this point the OS is fully installed on the VM and now should boot into Ubuntu when launched.

+1 	Select the VM that you just installed the OS on, then click *Start*.
+2 	Wait for the GUI to load, then enter your username you set, and the corresponding password.

+At this point, you now have a working Virtual Machine that can run the Binary Exploitation Workshop Exercises.

 #### For Kali Linux:

 ##### Installing the Guest Additions

+The guest extensions add some functionality that makes using a VirtualBox VM easier, like adding fullscreen.
+It is reccomended you install it.

+1	Download the *VirtualBox Extension Pack*.
+The download link can be found in Section 2.2.1.
+2	Launch VirtualBox, Select *File*, then *Preferences*, *Extension*, and *Add New* (small blue box with yellow arrow).
+3	Browse the File System until you find the pack you just downloaded, then select it.
+4	A Dialog box will warn you Extension packs can be harmful.
+Click *Install*.
+5	Select *OK* to exit the preferences window.

 ##### Creating the Virtual Machine

+These steps create the Virtual Machine that will soon run the OS.

+1	Select *New* up at the top-left.
+2	Name it whatever you want, but there's no auto-detect for "Kali."
+3	Select *Linux* from the first drop-down list, then *Debian* from the second.
+Click *Next*.
+4	On this screen, you'll allocate RAM for the VM. *1GB is the absolute minimum, but it is reccomended to allocate 2GB to 4GB if you can*.
+Click *Next*.
+5	This screen allows you to decide if you want to allocate Hard Drive space via a Virtual Hard Drive.
+Select *Create a Virtual Hard Disk Now*, then click *Create*.
+6	Select *VDI (VirtualBox Disk Image)*, then *Next*.
+7	If you want slightly better performance, select *Fixed Size*.
+Otherwise, leave it at *Dynamically Allocated*.
+Click *Next*.
+8	Adjust the slider to the amount of hard drive space you want the VM to have. *You must have at least 10GB, though 20GB is reccomended.* Click *Create*.

 ##### Installing the OS on the Virtual Machine

+By now, the new VM should appear on the main window.
+However, there's no OS on it, making it unusable.
+Let's fix that.
+*By now you should have downloaded your ISO.
+Don't continue the instructions until it is completely downloaded.*

+1	Select the newly added VM, then select *Start*.
+2 	A prompt will appear asking for the location of the "Start up Disk."
+Direct the prompt to the location of the ISO file and then select *Start*.
+3 	A splash screen will appear, with a list of options.
+Select *Graphical Install*, then press enter.
+4 	Once the GUI comes up, select *English*, then click *Continue*.
+5 	Select your country (*United States*), then click *Continue*.
+6	Select your keyboards map (*American English*), then click *Continue*.
+7	After some component loading, type in your computers Hostname.
+This is inconsequential, so name it whatever you want.
+Click *Continue*.
+8 	Set the root password, then click *Continue*.
+9	If a screen appears, asking for a Time Zone, select *Eastern*, then click *Continue*.
+10	A list of installation options will appear.
+Select *Guided - Use entire Disk*, then click *Continue*.
+11 	There's only one item in the list for installing the OS.
+Select it, then click *Continue*.
+12	Select *All Files in One Partition (Reccomended for New Users)*, then click *Continue*.
+13	Do not change any of the settings, click *Continue*.
+14	Confirm the Virtual Hard Disk changes by selecting *Yes*.
+Click *Continue*.
+15	The installation will now begin, after it's completed, select *Yes* for network downloading.
+16 	If you have any proxy info, enter it there.
+If not, leave it blank.
+Click *Continue*.
+17	Select *Yes* to install GRUB, then click *Continue*.
+18	In the next list, there should be only one item besides *Enter Device Manually*.
+Select it (it should look similar to */dev/sda (gibberish)*).
+Click *Continue*.
+19	The next screen should notify you that the installation is completed.
+Click *Continue*.
+20 	The VM will automatically reboot.

 ##### Logging in for the First Time

+At this point the OS is fully installed on the VM and now should boot into Ubuntu when launched.

+1 	Select the VM that you just installed the OS on, then click *Start*.
+2 	Select *Kali GNU/Linux* from the GRUB menu or simply wait for the computer to do it for you.
+3 	Wait for the GUI to appear, then enter *root* as the username.
+Click *Next*.
+4 	Enter the password you set during install.
+Then select *Sign In*.

+At this point, you now have a working Virtual Machine that can run the Binary Exploitation Workshop Exercises.

 ### 3.1.2 Making a VM in VMWare